 Sought-after in the concert realm, Natalya has also performed J.S.
 Bach’s Mass in B minor, Mahler’s Lieder eines fahrenden Gesellen and Kindertotenlieder, Verdi’s Requiem, Stravinsky’s Les Noces, Elgar’s Sea Pictures, Mussorgsky’s Lieder und Tänze des Todes, Ravel’s Shéhérazade as well as Boulez’s Le Marteau sans maître.

 The young musician began singing in a choral setting at the age of five, often as a soloist, which lead her to study choral conducting at the Rimsky-Korsakov School of Music and continue onto the Rimsky-Korsakov Conservatory in St. Petersburg under Professors Boris Abalyan and Valentin Nesterov.
 Her vocal training then came to the forefront with a Bachelor in Voice with Professor Svetlana Sidorova De Sanghi at the EKIDA University, also in St. Petersburg.
 In 2018, Natalya graduated with a Master’s in Opera from the renowned August Everding Theatre Academy in Munich, Germany, where she was under tutelage of Professor KS Christiane Iven, who remains her principal voice teacher.
 She has expanded her artistry through masterclasses with Topi Lehtipuu and Gerd Uecker.
-The singer currently consistently coaches with Ted Ganger and Andreas Pascal Heinzmann.

 In 2017-2018, Natalya received grants from the German Stage Association and the Yehudi Menuhin Live Music Now Foundation.
 She was also generously supported by the Richard Wagner Society of Munich to attend the Bayreuth Festival and was distinguished with the Richard Wagner Prize Leipzig in the Young Performer category.